 The Group is committed to operating with a high level of integrity and accountability.
 We have zero tolerance for fraudulent behaviour, corruption and any forms of bribery.
-Our principles and strong stance against corruption, conflicts of interest and other malpractices are well conveyed to our employees and the parties that we work with.
+Our principles and strong stance against corruption, conflicts of interest and other malpractices are well conveyed to our employees and the parties that we work with though our Code of Conduct.
+During the reporting period, there were no suspected or concluded legal cases regarding corrupt practices brought against the Company or its employees.